pacopedraza/HackflightSim/README.md

 # Launch and fly!

-Double-click on a map from the ones available in the Content panel on the left or at bottom, click the play button, and you should be flying!
+Double-click on a map from the ones available in the Content panel on the left or at bottom, click the play button, and you're ready to begin.
+Arm the vehicle with throttle-down / yaw right, then throttle up to fly.
 You can use the spacebar to cycle through different camera views.